 Edith Kernerman recommends treating mammary constriction syndrome with a technique she calls pectoral muscle massage.
 This involves massage of the chest muscles to help ease the tension and trying gentle pectoral muscle stretching, just before a breastfeed.
 She also suggests a mother with this syndrome should try to keep her back supported rather than hunching forward over her baby and avoid carrying heavy items such as shopping bags or heavy car seats.

 Pectoral muscle massage

-There is a great post online about mammary constriction syndrome on Jack Newman’s Community Facebook page.
-He describes how most cases of breast pain—and/or nipple pain—in breastfeeding mothers are the result of a poor latch at the breast.
+Jack Newman is a Canadian paediatrician and breastfeeding author.
+There is a useful post online about mammary constriction syndrome on Jack Newman’s Community Facebook page.
+Here he describes how most cases of breast pain—and/or nipple pain—in breastfeeding mothers are the result of a poor latch at the breast.
 A poor latch can lead to the secondary problem of vasospasm symptoms of the nipple and mammary constriction syndrome (often mistakenly diagnosed as thrush on nipples as the symptoms are very similar).
 In the excerpt below Dr Newman briefly describes the treatment technique of pectoral muscle massage;